atk4/core/docs/container.rst

     $object->add(new AnoterObject(), 'test');
     $another_object = $object->getElement('test');

-If you additionally use :php:trait:`TrackableTrait` then your objects also receive unique "name".
+If you additionally use :php:trait:`TrackableTrait` together with :php:trait:`NameTrait` then your objects also receive unique "name".
 From example above:

 * $object->name == "app_object_4"
 * $another_object->name == "app_object_4_test"